Philip II of France: Conflict with Richard the Lionheart, 1191–1199

 The war slowly turned against Philip over the course of the next three years.
-Political and military conditions seemed promising at the start of 1196 when Richard's nephew Arthur I, Duke of Brittany ended up in Philip's hands, and he won the Siege of Aumale despite an attempt from Richard to relieve it, but Philip's good fortune did not last.
+Political and military conditions seemed promising at the start of 1196 when Richard's nephew Arthur I, Duke of Brittany ended up in Philip's hands, and he won the Siege of Aumale, but Philip's good fortune did not last.
 Richard won over a key ally, Baldwin of Flanders, in 1197.
 The same year, the Holy Roman Emperor Henry VI died and was succeeded by Otto IV, Richard's nephew, who put additional pressure on Philip.
 Finally, many Norman lords were switching sides and returning to Richard's camp.
 This was the state of affairs when Philip launched his campaign of 1198 with an attack on Vexin that was pushed back and then compounded by the Flemish invasion of Artois which diverted his attention elsewhere.

 On 27 September, Richard entered Vexin, taking Courcelles-sur-Seine and Boury-en-Vexin before returning to Dangu.
 Philip, believing that Courcelles was still holding out, went to its relief.
 Discovering what was happening, Richard decided to attack the French king's forces, catching Philip by surprise.
 Philip's forces withdrew and attempted to reach the fortress of Gisors.
 Bunched together, the French knights with king Philip attempted to cross the Epte River on a bridge that promptly collapsed under their weight, almost drowning Philip in the process.
-He was dragged out of the river and shut himself up in Gisors, having successfully evaded Richard and reinforced the fortress.
+He was dragged out of the river and shut himself up in Gisors.

-Philip soon planned a new offensive, launching destructive raids into Normandy and again targeting Évreux which he captured and sacked.
-Richard countered Philip's thrust with a counterattack in Vexin, while Mercadier led a raid on Abbeville.
+Philip soon planned a new offensive, launching raids into Normandy and again targeting Évreux which he captured and sacked.
+Richard countered Philip's thrust with a successful counterattack in Vexin, while Mercadier led a raid on Abbeville.
 By autumn 1198, Richard had regained almost all that had been lost in 1193.
-With the warring sides in a deadlock, Philip offered a truce so that discussions could begin towards a more permanent peace, with the offer that he would return all of the territories except for Gisors.
+Finding himself in an increasingly difficult situation, Philip offered a truce so that discussions could begin towards a more permanent peace, with the offer that he would return all of the territories except for Gisors.

 In mid-January 1199, the two kings met for a final meeting, Richard standing on the deck of a boat, and Philip standing on the banks of the Seine River.
 Shouting terms at each other, they could not reach an agreement on the terms of a permanent truce, but they did agree to further mediation, which resulted in a five-year truce that held.
 Later in 1199, Richard was killed during a siege involving one of his vassals.